-Martin Farach-Colton is doing review of fractal tree indexing and answers questions about how Fractal Tree indexes work.
+Martin Farach-Colton is reviewing fractal tree indexing and answers questions about how Fractal Tree indexes work.
 It’s a write-optimized index with fast queries.

-Tony Darnell is using using the MySQL Script mysqlfailover for Automatic Failover with MySQL 5.6 GTID Replication.
+Tony Darnell is using the MySQL Script mysqlfailover for Automatic Failover with MySQL 5.6 GTID Replication.

-Gerrit is telling about the differences between SQLite and MySQL and in which cases it is better to use the first or the latter one.
+Gerrit is talking about the differences between SQLite and MySQL and when to use them.

-Jay Janssen is giving a tip about quuickly finding unused indexes and estimating their sizes.
+Jay Janssen is giving tips on how to quickly find unused indexes and estimate their size.

 Interested in working with Fahd?
 Schedule a tech call.